True Miracle Stories

 Welcome!
 Here's another true miracle story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
 This one is about God's love in healing me of the flu in a worship service.

-Healing in Worship
+Healed in Worship

 Copyright © 2000 by Debra K. Matthews.
 All rights reserved